LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/MayaProcessJournal1.md

 For our prototype plan, we made a wireframe app to communicate our desired functions on the app and how a user would interact with it.
 We focused on the interaction between pages, the required screens (Home, Friends, and Stats), and the widget that would be shown on the home screen of your device.
 Here I will discuss three important design decisions that we made and how they align with out goals and problem statement.

+_Disclaimer: An outline for the prototype was made using Figma's AI Wireframe Assistant.
+The bulk of the design, visuals, and concept was made completely by us but we did use it to create a template for the app interface._

 **Design Choices:**
 1. Making it a widget/app combination
-2. Making it social to deal with accountability
+2. Making it social to increase accountability related to addiciton
 3. Adding an in-depth statistics page that shows rate over time

 [Link to Figma Project](https://www.figma.com/design/YsV741BtZr4vviMWGTv08Z/Unplug?node-id=0-1&t=ErSZV50v68XLT3qO-1)